Aníbal José Chávez Frías

 Aníbal José Chávez Frías (January 9, 1957 – July 17, 2016) was a Venezuelan politician.
 He was the mayor of Sabaneta, Barinas, and the younger brother of former President Hugo Chávez and governor Adán Chávez.
-Chávez was born in 1957, the third son of Hugo de los Reyes Chávez and Elena Frías de Chávez.
+Chávez was born in 1956 as the third son of Hugo de los Reyes Chávez and Elena Frías de Chávez.

 Mayor of Sabaneta

 Aníbal was the mayor of Sabaneta, a city in Venezuela's Barinas State.
-Sabaneta is the capital city of Alberto Arvelo Torrealba municipality in Barines.
-The city was founded by Juan de Alhama in 1787.
-The principal industry is sugar production.
+Sabaneta is the capital city of Alberto Arvelo Torrealba municipality in Barinas.
+The city was founded by Juan de Alhama in 1787 and the principal industry is sugar production.

 Family

 Aníbal was a member of the Chávez political family.
 His father is Hugo de los Reyes Chávez (a former state governor).
-Two of his brothers were also politicians: Hugo Chávez, who was President of Venezuela from 1999 until his death in 2013, and Adán Chávez, Governor of Barinas.
+Two of his brothers were also politicians: Hugo Chávez, who was President of Venezuela from 1999 until his death in 2013, Adán Chávez, governor of Barinas from 2008 to 2016 as well as Argenis Chávez, governor of Barinas from 2016 to 2021.
+He had three other brothers: Narciso (1955), Enzo (1959-1960) and Adelis (1961).

+He had three children: Aníbal, Kharla and Indira.